brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 2.md

 ### Network

 ### netstat
+Firstly theres -an and -tulpn.
+Which do we use for which case?

+-a = shows all sockets (LISTEN and ESTABLISHED)

+-n = shows numerical addreeses (and not hostnames)

+-t = TCP connections only

+-u = UDP connections only

+-l = Show only **listening** sockets (NOT ESTABLISHED CONNECTIONS)

+we use -an to see connections only and not interested in the programs that are using them.

+we use -tulpn to see **which program is using which port**.
+It requires **sudo** to see the process name and only shows listening ports by servers

 if we wan check network for port 80 ONLY, not 8080.
-We need a space after 80, which means only port 80
+Firstly we just use -an and We need a space after 80, which means only port 80
 ```
 netstat -an | grep ':80 '
 ```